Top 10 Malaysian Street Food Below $5

 Bak Kut Teh is a popular breakfast and dinner dish in Malaysia.

-The garnish for the tender pork is a condiment of raw garlic, chilies, and sweet dark soy sauce.
+The tender pork is garnished with raw garlic, chilies, and sweet dark soy sauce.

 The price for a clay pot per person starts at $3.70